A colonial Spanish American administrative building representing the municipal and judicial institutions of the cabildo and audiencia. © CS Media.

 The cabildo was the municipal council of a Spanish American town or city.
 It drew on Castilian urban traditions and reflected the Spanish idea that a city was the basic unit of organized settlement.
 In colonial America, the surrounding countryside was often governed through the city, so municipal government mattered far beyond the urban center itself.

-A cabildo handled ordinary local government.
-It regulated the basic conditions of urban life.
-That meant keeping public order and sanitation.
-It also meant managing local taxation and public works.
-Market rules, wage controls, price controls, and municipal justice remained part of its ordinary business.
-Its members included regidores, or councilors.
-It also included alcaldes ordinarios, or municipal magistrates.
+A cabildo handled ordinary local government by regulating the basic conditions of urban life.
+Municipal business included public order, sanitation, local taxation, and public works.
+Market rules, wage controls, price controls, and municipal justice remained part of its ordinary work.
+Its members included regidores, or councilors, and alcaldes ordinarios, or municipal magistrates.
 In important cities such as Mexico City and Lima, the council carried social prestige as well as administrative authority.

 The political significance of the cabildo came from its connection to local elites.
 Many high offices in the colonial system were reserved for men born in Spain, especially in the upper reaches of royal administration.
 Municipal councils gave locally rooted elites a place inside the imperial order, especially criollos.
-Through the cabildo, they could defend urban interests and negotiate with royal officials.
-They could participate in government without controlling the viceroyalty.
+Through the cabildo, local elites could defend urban interests and negotiate with royal officials.
+Cabildo politics allowed them to participate in government without controlling the viceroyalty.

 The Church and the Patronato Real

 The Catholic Church in Spanish America belonged to imperial administration as well as religious life.
 Under the Patronato Real, the Spanish Crown exercised extensive influence over the organization of the Church in its overseas dominions.
 Papal grants gave the monarchy rights over appointments and benefices.
-They also supported royal authority over missionary work and ecclesiastical organization.
+Those grants supported royal authority over missionary work and ecclesiastical organization.

-This arrangement made royal and religious authority deeply connected.
-Church institutions shaped colonial society at many levels, from parishes and missions to ecclesiastical courts, while the Crown used patronage to keep the Church within the political order of empire.
+The Patronato Real made royal and religious authority deeply connected.
+Church institutions shaped colonial society at many levels, from parishes and missions to ecclesiastical courts, and the Crown used patronage to keep the Church within the political order of empire.
 Viceroys, presidents of audiencias, and provincial governors could act as vice patrons.
 Under established procedures, they proposed candidates for ecclesiastical offices and benefices.

-The Church mattered administratively because it reached places that civil government did not always reach effectively.
+The Church had administrative reach in places that civil government did not always govern effectively.
 Parishes kept vital records.
 Missionaries worked in frontier regions.
-Ecclesiastical institutions also shaped education and charity, as well as moral discipline and public ritual.
-Therefore, religious authority supported royal legitimacy while also creating its own sphere of influence.
+Ecclesiastical institutions shaped education and charity, as well as moral discipline and public ritual.
+Therefore, religious authority supported royal legitimacy while creating its own sphere of influence.

-Still, the Church contained several sources of authority inside the imperial order.
+The Church nevertheless contained several sources of authority inside the imperial order.
 Its internal groups often had different interests from local communities and royal officials.
-The Patronato Real gave the Crown great leverage, while disputes over jurisdiction and property remained common.
-Appointments and local practice could also become contested.
+The Patronato Real gave the Crown great leverage, and disputes over jurisdiction and property remained common.
+Appointments and local practice could become contested.
 Like the rest of the colonial system, ecclesiastical administration worked through both hierarchy and negotiation.

 How overlapping authority worked

 The strongest feature of pre-Bourbon Spanish American administration was the overlap among institutions.
 Viceroys represented the king under the check of audiencias.
 Governors ruled provinces through decisions that could be appealed.
-Captains general commanded militarized regions while remaining connected to royal councils.
+Captains general commanded militarized regions but remained connected to royal councils.
 Cabildos governed towns under powers defined by royal law and local conditions.

-This overlap often slowed government.
+Institutional overlap often slowed government.
 A single dispute could move from petition to reply, then into counterclaims and requests for clarification.
 Since letters had to cross the Atlantic, decisions from Spain could arrive long after the local situation had changed.
-From a modern bureaucratic perspective, that looks inefficient.
+From a modern bureaucratic perspective, that delay looks inefficient.

-The system also turned local elites into participants in imperial rule.
+The system turned local elites into participants in imperial rule.
 The Crown needed their money and local knowledge, especially for municipal government and regional defense.
-It also worked to prevent those elites from monopolizing authority.
+The monarchy worked to prevent those elites from monopolizing authority.
 Spanish America was therefore governed through a balance between royal centralization and local bargaining.
 The balance was unstable, yet many groups had reasons to use it.

 Why the Bourbon reforms changed the system

 Several changes targeted the weaknesses of the older order.
 New Granada and Río de la Plata reorganized the territorial map by reducing the size of older jurisdictions and strengthening strategic regions.
-Intendancies created provincial districts headed by officials responsible directly to the Crown, especially in fiscal and administrative matters.
+Intendancies created provincial districts.
+Officials in those districts answered directly to the Crown, especially in fiscal and administrative matters.
 At the same time, military reforms built more formal defense structures after foreign threats revealed the fragility of older arrangements.

-Economic policy also changed.
+Economic policy changed as well.
 The Bourbons expanded commercial reforms within the Spanish imperial system, weakened older trade monopolies, and sought more revenue from colonial production.
 Their goal was a more profitable and better supervised empire within the limits of Spanish imperial rule.

-The system was slow and full of jurisdictional conflict.
-It was also deeply legalistic.
-However, those conflicts were part of how the monarchy governed a vast empire with limited resources.
+The system was slow, full of jurisdictional conflict, and deeply legalistic.
+Those conflicts were part of how the monarchy governed a vast empire with limited resources.
 Overlapping authority allowed the Crown to supervise officials and limit autonomous power.
-It also kept local elites tied to royal institutions.
+The same institutional web kept local elites tied to royal institutions.

 The Bourbon reforms tried to make that older order more efficient and more profitable.
-They strengthened provincial administration and reorganized territory.
-They also professionalized defense and increased fiscal pressure.
+Reformers strengthened provincial administration, reorganized territory, professionalized defense, and increased fiscal pressure.
 Even so, the pre-Bourbon system left durable political habits.
 Spanish Americans had learned to petition through law and bargain through municipal institutions.
-They had also learned to defend regional autonomy by contesting authority through recognized offices.
+They had learned to defend regional autonomy by contesting authority through recognized offices.
 Those habits shaped colonial government before the reforms and continued to matter when Spanish America entered the age of independence.